Get started with Shape today!

 Share article

-In the dynamic world of the insurance industry, where policy types vary and regulatory compliance is paramount, having an efficient Customer Relationship Management (CRM) system is no longer a luxury—it's a necessity.
-The ideal Insurance CRM doesn't just store customer details; it's attuned to the unique requirements of insurance professionals.
+The U.S. insurance market is a colossal player globally, with a staggering $1.4 trillion in net premiums written in 2021 alone.
+Home to nearly 6,000 insurance companies and employing 2.86 million people, it's a significant contributor to the nation's economy, accounting for 3.1% of the total GDP.
+Now, in the scrupulous, highly competitive world of the insurance industry—where policy types vary and regulatory compliance is paramount—a Customer Relationship Management (CRM) system is a necessity.
+Far from merely storing customer details, an insurance CRM is attuned to the unique requirements of insurance professionals.
 Whether it's handling varied policies like auto, life, or health insurance, sending automatic renewal reminders, ensuring adherence to regulations such as GDPR and HIPAA, or efficiently tracking endorsements, riders, and claims, the right CRM can transform the way insurance agents and brokers operate.
-In this article, we dive deep into the world of CRMs tailored for the insurance sector.
-By focusing on specific feature sets essential for this industry, we aim to provide insights that will guide you to the best insurance CRM choice for your business.
+In this article, we'll give you our top picks for the best insurance CRMs in 2024, focusing on specific feature sets essential for this industry.

 Agencybloc